mrcljns/GRU-ML-presentation/README.md

 # GRU-ML-presentation
-Presentation of Gated Recurrent Units (GRU) algorithm for the Machine Learning II: Deep Learning Methods class at my university.
-The model was implemented in PyTorch on an Air Pollution dataset from kaggle and its performance was compared to a Long-Short Term Memory (LSTM) model.
+Presentation of Gated Recurrent Units (GRU) algorithm and its comparison to Long Short-Term Memory (LSTM).
+Both models were implemented in PyTorch and tested on the Air Pollution dataset from [Kaggle](https://www.kaggle.com/datasets/rupakroy/lstm-datasets-multivariate-univariate).